hanford/next-offline/readme.md

 This behavior can be disabled by passing in `dontAutoRegisterSw: true` to top level config object.

 By default `next-offline` will add a no-op service worker in development.
-If you want to provide your own pass its filepath to `devSwSrc` options.
+If you want to provide your own pass its filepath to `devSwSrc` option.
 This is particularly useful if you want to test web push notifications in development, for example.

 ```js
 // next.config.js